jackokring/ExactFeather396/HOWTO.md

 ```
   "<name>": {
     "sounds": [
-      "ef396:<name>"
+      "ef396:<name-file>"
     ],
     "subtitle": "subtitles.ef396.<name>"
   }
 ```
 and finally add the `.ogg` file in `src/main/resources/assets/ef396/sounds` so it can be included in the mod.
+Multiple sounds can be made into a pool for one <name> sound.

 You can then add a translation for a display subtitle name in `src/main/resources/assets/ef396/lang/en_us.json` like, although this would lead to a merge collision, but a simple one.
 ```